- Choosing the right relationship, dating and attraction

 - Communicating empathy for the speaker.

 - Listening with the same undivided attention one would give to the boss.
-We often communicate more clearly and patiently with our c0-workers than with our significant others.
+We often communicate more clearly and patiently with our co-workers than with our significant others.

 Rituals for Connection

-An exciting part about starting your life together is creating new traditions.
+An exciting part for new relationships is about creating new traditions.
 How will you celebrate the major holidays?
 Birthdays?
 Anniversaries?
 What will the meals be like in your home?
-What traditions would you like to carry from your family of origin into your new family?
+What traditions do you bring from your family of origin?
+Couples who have been together for a while have an opportunity to re-examine their rituals for connection and build on the ones that work for them.

 Managing conflict is stressful when you have no tools at your disposal.
 When couples have a specific plan for making their way through disagreements while practicing good communication skills, the stress is reduced.
 The partners can feel competent in their abilities to share individual views and be heard.